Multnomah and Wahkeena Falls

 1600 feet elevation gain

 Oregon’s tallest waterfall, Multnomah Falls was the state’s most popular tourist attraction until it lost that title to a casino.
-Still, thousands of visitors pull off the freeway each day to snap photos of the 620-foot, two-tiered cascade.
+Still, lots of visitors pull off the freeway each day to snap photos of the 620-foot, two-tiered cascade.
 Hundreds of them continue up the paved 1.1-mile trail to the top of the falls—a classic little hike.
 To beat the crowds here, consider the longer, even prettier loop that begins at the quiet Wahkeena Falls trailhead nearby.

 For the short hike to the top of Multnomah Falls, drive Interstate 84 east of Portland to Multnomah Falls exit 31, park, and walk under the overpass.
 The historic stone lodge on your right was built in 1925 for the grand opening of the scenic Columbia Gorge-Mount Hood highway loop.
 Walk straight toward the falls to find the paved trail switchbacking up to a stone bridge between the two segments of Multnomah Falls’ long cascade.